HIV/AIDS Fast Facts

 1999 - Researchers in the United States find evidence that HIV-1 most likely originated in a population of chimpanzees in West Africa.
 The virus appears to have been transmitted to people who hunted, butchered and consumed the chimpanzees for food.

-January 29, 2003 - In his State of the Union speech, President George W. Bush promises to dramatically increase funding to fight HIV/AIDS in Africa.
+January 29, 2003 - In his State of the Union speech, US President George W. Bush promises to dramatically increase funding to fight HIV/AIDS in Africa.

-May 27, 2003 - President Bush signs H.R.
-1298, the US Leadership Against HIV/AIDS, Tuberculosis and Malaria Act of 2003, also known as PEPFAR (The US President's Emergency Plan for AIDS Relief), that provides $15 billion over the next five years to fight HIV/AIDS, tuberculosis and malaria abroad, particularly in Africa.
+May 27, 2003 - Bush signs H.R.
+1298, the US Leadership Against HIV/AIDS, Tuberculosis and Malaria Act of 2003, also known as PEPFAR (US President's Emergency Plan for AIDS Relief), that provides $15 billion over the next five years to fight HIV/AIDS, tuberculosis and malaria abroad, particularly in Africa.

 July 30, 2008 - H.R.
 5501, The Tom Lantos and Henry J. Hyde United States Global Leadership Against HIV/AIDS, Tuberculosis, and Malaria Reauthorization Act of 2008, becomes law and authorizes up to $48 billion to combat global HIV/AIDS, tuberculosis and malaria.
 Through 2013, PEPFAR plans to work in partnership with host nations to support treatment for at least four million people, prevention of 12 million new infections and care for 12 million people.